wrm65/Capstone-Project-2024/docs/data_sheet.md

 ## Motivation

 - <b>For what purpose was the dataset created?</b> Ofsted Inspected School Dataset was created to provide data which could be used predict the likely grade that a school would receive in its next inspection.
-- <b>Who created the dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?
-Who funded the creation of the dataset?</b> The dataset is created from the UK Government website titled [Get Information about Schools](https://www.get-information-schools.service.gov.uk/).
-As the data is updated daily and can be filtered, an "on-demand" service is provided and the dataset is created as and when required.
+- <b>Who created the dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?</b> The dataset is created from the UK Government website [Get Information about Schools](https://www.get-information-schools.service.gov.uk/).
+As the data is updated daily and can be filtered from the Department of Education's School Register, an "on-demand" service is provided and the dataset is created as and when required.
+- <b>Who funded the creation of the dataset?</b> Creation of the dataset is freely available.

 ## Composition

-- What do the instances that comprise the dataset represent (e.g., documents, photos, people, countries)?
+- <b>What do the instances that comprise the dataset represent (e.g., documents, photos, people, countries)?<b>
 - How many instances of each type are there?
 - Is there any missing data?
 - Does the dataset contain data that might be considered confidential (e.g., data that is protected by legal privilege or by    doctor–patient confidentiality, data that includes the content of individuals’ non-public communications)?

 ## Collection process

 - How was the data acquired?
+The dataset is created from the online register provided by the Department of Education
 - If the data is a sample of a larger subset, what was the sampling strategy?
 - Over what time frame was the data collected?